we are saints, scholars, disciples of Christ, and LEADERS

 Ms. Yashica Zuñiga

 I’m Ms. Zuñiga and I serve as a marketer here at OLC.
 I was born in Queretaro, Mexico, and grew up in Chicago.
-I attended one of the many Noble Network Schools for high school, and I recently graduated from Luther College in Decorah, Iowa with a B.A. in Psychology.
-I decided to come back to Chicago and help give back to my community.
-My role at the school is to collaborate with scholarship providers to advocate and ensure that the families at OLC have the aid they deserve.
-I design and implement strategies to enhance the school's enrolment efforts as well.
+I attended one of the many Noble Network Schools for high school.
+In 2022, I graduated from Luther College in Decorah, Iowa with a B.A. in Psychology.

 Mr. Pedro Infante